-Founder/Executive Producer, Career Girls
+Founder/CEO, Career Girls

 Linda Calhoun is an entrepreneur, activist, and community leader based in San Francisco, California.
 A graduate of Boston University with a B.S. in Mass Communication, Linda's career path led her to work in international policy coordination, media, technology, and data management.
 Her work has met the unique and increasingly important intersections of STEM and Social Justice.
 Linda is the Founder and Executive Producer of Career Girls, a nonprofit that was created as a response to the inequality of opportunity that Linda encountered in her story.
 Linda is the President of the Career Girls board and additionally sits on the board for various other organizations such as Alliance for Girls and Friends of the Commission on the Status of Women.